- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 Applying for a SIN as a permanent resident

 Permanent residents also have to apply for a SIN.
-Different supporting documents are required, you can see the full list here.
+Different supporting documents are required; you can see the full list here.

 Lost SIN?
 Found a SIN?
-Other questions?
+Any other questions?

 Check out After you receive your SIN—the page is full of advice for all SIN-related matters.